I still know it's you! On Challenges in Anonymizing Source Code: Introduction

 Based on this numerical measure, we conduct a series of experiments to analyze candidate techniques for code anonymization.
-In particular, we consider \emph{code normalization}, \emph{coding style imitation}~\citep{QuiMaiRie19} and \mbox{\emph{code obfuscation}~\citep{tigress,stunnix}} as defenses against popular attribution methods \citep{IslHarLiuNar+15, AbuAbuMohNya+18} on a dataset of 30 developers.
+In particular, we consider \emph{code normalization}, \emph{coding style imitation}~\citep{QuiMaiRie19} and \mbox{\emph{code obfuscation}~\citep{tigress,stunnix}} as defenses against popular attribution methods \citep{IslHarLiuNar+15, AbuAbuMohNya+18}.
+For our experiments, we work with two datasets, one from a programming competition with 30 developers and the other from open-source projects of 81 developers.
 At first, all techniques hinder an attribution and lead to high uncertainty scores.
-However, their performances diminishes once the attacker becomes aware of the protection and conducts adversarial training.
-For the strongest technique, the popular obfuscator Tigress~\citep{tigress}, the attribution still reaches an accuracy up to 24\%.
+However, their performances diminishes once the attacker becomes aware of the protection.
+For the strongest technique, the popular obfuscator Tigress~\citep{tigress}, the attribution still reaches an accuracy up to 24\% and 8\%, respectively.
 To understand this result, we develop a method for explaining the attributions and uncover clues in the source code that remain after anonymization.
 This explanation method complements our uncertainty score by indicating weak spots in the realized protection.

-When iteratively removing indicative clues with our method, we eventually bring the source code in our experiments to a uncertainty score close to 1.
+When iteratively removing clues with our method from the competition dataset, we eventually bring the source code to an uncertainty score close to 1.
 However, this result should not be interpreted as a defeat of the attribution methods.
-Rather, it shows that anonymization can be achieved in a controlled setup but stays an unsolved problem in the open world, where indicative clues remain unknown and cannot be eliminated.
-In summary, we thus argue that there is a need for novel anonymization concepts and consider our work as the first step towards formalizing and evaluating these approaches.
-In summary, we thus make the follow contributions: \begin{itemize}

-\item \emph{Theoretical view on code anonymization.} We propose a framework for reasoning about code anonymization.
-This framework enables us to prove that $k$-anonymity of code cannot be reached in the general case.
+Rather, it shows that anonymization can be achieved in a limited and controlled setup.
+The systematic removal of clues, however, cannot simply be transferred to the real world, where neither the attribution method nor the learning data is known to a developer.
+We thus argue that there is a need for novel anonymization concepts and consider our work as the first step towards formalizing and evaluating these approaches.
+In summary, we make the following contributions: \begin{itemize}[leftmargin=18pt] \item \emph{Theoretical view on code anonymization.} We propose a framework for reasoning about code anonymization.
+This enables us to prove that universal $k$-anonymity cannot be reached.

-\item \emph{Practical view on code anonymization.} We introduce a concept for measuring anonymization in practice.
+\item \emph{Practical view on code anonymization.} We introduce a concept for measuring anonymization.
 Based on this, we empirically compare protection techniques under different adversaries.